shametim/grocery-receipt-scanner/README.md

+## Problem Statement

+Tracking individual items from grocery purchases is challenging, and itemizing receipts manually is tedious.

+## Sample User Story

+As a user, I want to track my monthly spending on tomatoes, see price increases at the same store, and find cheaper options at other stores.

 # Groggy - Grocery Receipt Scanner

 Groggy is a web app for scanning and managing grocery receipts.
 Upload a receipt photo, use AI-powered OCR (via Landing AI) to extract line items, store info, and totals, then view summaries or detailed breakdowns.